Schema architecture

 A single design token.
 Accepts general document block types only.

-Required properties: type, name, tokenType.
+Required properties: type, identifier, tokenType.

 More properties: